truecharts/website/src/content/docs/platforms/SCALE/guides/dataset.md

 ---
-title: TrueNAS SCALE Dataset and Share Setup Guide
+title: Dataset and Share Setup Guide
 ---

-# Dataset and Share Setup Guide

 This guide provides the recommended setup for dataset permissions, shares and application data storage.